Craft and a Return to Beauty | A Look Book 2026 Preview

 As contemporary design has moved further into the conceptual, artisanal making and a return to beauty have emerged as compelling counterpoints.
 As a result, the design world has renewed its focus on craft.

-At ICFF, taking place in New York City during New York Design Week in May, that transition will be reflected in Look Book, a section dedicated to North American independent design.
-Curated by The Design Release co-founder Julia Haney Montanez, it brings together emerging and mid-career studios working across furniture, lighting, and material-led objects, each with a distinctive point of view.
+At ICFF, taking place during New York Design Week in May, that transition will be reflected in Look Book, a section dedicated to North American independent design.
+Collaboratively curated by The Design Release co-founder Julia Haney Montanez, it brings together emerging and mid-career studios working across furniture, lighting, and decorative objects, each with a distinctive point of view and artistic vision.

-Look Book at ICFF runs 17–19 May 2026 in New York City.
+Look Book at ICFF runs 17–19 May 2026 in New York City, at the Javits Center.

 Describe this image for accessibility